Home / Editor's Pick /

 High pressure & extreme heat

 Prolonged extreme temperatures are often due to the infamous dome of high pressure, which could stay in the same place for several days to a couple of weeks.
 But do you know how these domes work?
-Why do these pesky high pressures often bring so much heat for such an extensive time?
+Why do these pesky high pressures often bring so much heat for an extensive time?
 We got the answer for you!

 Irene Sans